 Details about each benefit is available in this manual.
 Readers should be aware that this is a large file and not intended for mobile devices.
 Nor is the language written for a consumer audience.
-It is highly technical but offers complete information.
+It is highly technical, but offers complete information.

 Nevada residents who qualify for Medicaid should contact their regional Aging and Disability Office to begin the application process.
 As of 2020, it has been reported that there is a wait list for this waiver.
 However, the number of participants has increased to approximately 2,400.
 Interested persons should check with their local county office to find out the latest information on waiting and processing times.

 Some limited additional information about this waiver is available on the Nevada Aging and Disability website.